af-adam/phpfog-docs/faqs.markdown

 * posix_uname

 Check out [this page](http://limits.phpfogapp.com/) for more information on the PHP restrictions of our Shared service.

-#### How do I log into New Relic?  {#newrelic}

-Just use the email address your PHP Fog account is under as your username and your original MySQL password.

 #### Can I migrate from a Dedicated Cloud to a Shared Cloud? {#migrate}